octo-technology/OpenTezos/docs/ligo/full_examples.md

 #### Increment

 `increment` function takes two parameters:
-- `param` of type `int` which is the value that will be incremented to the storage.
+- `param` of type `int` which is the value that will be added to the storage.
 - `s` the initial value of the storage.

 This function return type is `indiceFullReturn` and returns:
-- an empty list of operations
+- an empty list of operations.
-- a modified storage with a new value of `s + param`
+- a modified storage with a new value of `s + param`.

 ```js
 //indice.ligo